velartrill/velartrill.github.io/orig/kestrel.md

 "Tell me something."
 I fold my arms, gazing into her eyes.
 "What do you think of the League? --And yes, before you ask, please, speak freely.
 Always, when we're one on one."

 "Well, ma'am."
 Jay chews her lip for a moment.
-"We couldn't have done it without them, ma'am, and I am deeply and profoundly grateful for what they did for our people, and I respect the hell out of them, and I don't trust them as far as I could throw their capital star system.
+"We couldn't have done it without them, ma'am, and I am deeply and profoundly grateful for what they did for our people, and I respect the hell out of them, and I don't trust them as far as I could throw their capital star.
 Ma'am."

 I laugh weakly.